 “Jumeirah Group is a luxury hospitality company.
-We have 25 hotels across Europe, the Middle East and Asia, and we also have a water park, Wild Wadi, as part of our brand as well.”
+We have 25 hotels across Europe, the Middle East, and Asia, and we also have a water park, Wild Wadi, as part of our brand as well.”

-Based on highest standards of hospitality excellence, Jumeirah’s unique brand of luxury requires the very best talent from Les Roches to make it happen.
+Based on the highest standards of hospitality excellence, Jumeirah’s unique brand of luxury requires the very best talent from Les Roches to make it happen.
 “As part of a leading luxury brand, we need the top talent to lead us forward and we believe that partnering with Les Roches helps us to do that”, Kerry said.

-“I think the students are our future leaders, and they have a great entrepreneurial spirit, they’re confident, they’re thinking outside of the box, and they’re really problem solving in terms of the way that they think about things and keeping up with future trends.”
+“I think the students are our future leaders, and they have a great entrepreneurial spirit, they’re confident, they’re thinking outside of the box, and they’re really problem-solving in terms of the way that they think about things and keeping up with future trends.”

 Pathways to Jumeirah

 With over 20 properties around the world, from the waterways of Madinat Jumeirah to the city streets of Frankfurt, the luxury hotel brand places a strong focus on the expertise each employee and intern brings to the table.
 “Now, we’ve had around 60 students joining us on internships and a good portion of those are from Les Roches”, Kerry commented.

 “We offer a few things to Les Roches students at the careers fairs, one of those things is supporting them on the two internships that they do as part of their course.
 They then have two main pathways to join Jumeirah on a more permanent level once they graduate.
 The first is on our Graduate Management Programme and the second pathway is our direct hire position.”

 After becoming a member of Dubai Holding in 2004, a new phase of growth and expansion has taken the brand worldwide, with Kerry heading up Talent Acquisition.
 “We are expanding globally now, so we also have opportunities in Europe: Spain, Germany, and London”, she commented.